 - The bath and basins aren't cracked and the toilet flushes properly.

-- The external doors are solid with five-bar mortice locks.
-Your insurance may insist on this.
+- The external doors are solid and comply with Building Standards see (https://www.gov.scot/publications/building-standards-2017-domestic/4-safety/413-security/).
+It is recommended that the external doors are fitted with five-bar mortice locks, as your insurance may insist on this.

 - Does it have a burglar alarm?
 Use your bargaining powers to get one.
 It is in the agent's/landlord's interest as well as your own.